luxonis/depthai-docs-website/_products/bw1098obc.md

 ---
 layout: default
-title: DepthAI USB3 with onboard cameras
+title: DepthAI USB3 with onboard cameras (OAK-D)
 toc_title: USB3 | Onboard Cameras
 screenshot: /images/products/depthai-edition-usb3-cameras.png
 description: DepthAI for the host of your choice, with an onboard color camera module and global-shutter synchronized stereo pair.